jvanz/jade-poc/README.md

 through an API.

-As a proof of concept the application have not the goal to implement all features and do not have any preoccupation with appearance.
+As a proof of concept the application have not the goal to implement all features and do not have preoccupation with appearance and performance.
 Maybe there are some bug... who knows? ;)

 Applications